loken/net-hierarchies/Hierarchies/README.md

 #### Branding
 A node can be "branded" so that it cannot be attached to another node with a different brand.
 A node held by a hierarchy is automatically branded.
 This means that unless you want to intentionally break things by using reflection to break the branding protection, each node in a hierarchy can only belong to that hierarchy.
 Because of this we expose the nodes in the hierarchy.

-If you want to use this API yourself, know that when you brand a node, you get a de-branding delegate back.
-Calling this is the only way to de-brand the node, so make sure you keep track of it!
+If you want to use this API yourself, know that when you brand a node, you get a debranding delegate back.
+Calling this is the only way to debrand the node, so make sure you keep track of it!

 ### Relations